-There are always too many activities I could sign up for during the summer.
+There are always too many activities I could sign up for in the summer, almost like summer school for homeschool.

 I’ll hold out and hope that I can maneuver three lengths of hose in one hand and the sprayer in the other, so I can simultaneously spray three parts of the garden at the same time.